Nick’s infrared & ultraviolet photography page

 The absorbance of the human eye's lens, inferred by subtracting the scotopic (rod) spectral sensitivities of normal from aphakic (lensless) observers (from Griswold and Stark, 1992) (GIF file from starklab.slu.edu)

-This suggests that a bright UV source, especially longer-wave UVA or shorter-wave UVB, could have a noticeable effect on human vision, even with the normal lens in place.
-It would appear as a light blue haze.
-Aphakics report that the appearance of UV as the wavelength decreases from the usual visible boundary in the high 300's of nanometers, is first a violet, then it gets bluer and lighter, much as if the wavelength were actually increasing.
-This is because the higher-energy UV photons tend to wash out the color, as a bright light of ordinary wavelength would do; very low wavelength UV would appear white because all the eye's cone color receptors (red, green, and blue) are stimulated.
+This suggests that a bright UV source, especially longer-wave UV-A or shorter-wave UV-B, could have a noticeable effect on human vision, even with the normal lens in place.
+It would appear as a light blue or green haze (the green would be from UV-A fluorescence of the lens, while the blue would be from direct UV visual stimulation of the retina).
+Aphakics report that the appearance of UV as the wavelength decreases from the usual visible boundary in the high 300’s of nanometers, is first violet, then it gets bluer (much as if the wavelength were actually increasing) and finally lightens to a light whitish blue near the UV-B range.
+This is because these higher-energy UV photons tend to stimulate more of the red and green-sensing cones along with the blue cones, which washes out and whitens the color, as a bright light of ordinary wavelength would do; very low wavelength UV would appear white because all the eye’s cone color receptors (red, green, and blue) are stimulated.
+Very short UV wavelengths, particularly the UV-C wavelengths, are truly invisible as they cannot even get past the cornea, which is fortunate as they can cause burns easily.

 UV Color Circle; how UV appears to the human eye